feildawproton/3DNeuralLOD/README.md

 # 3DNeuralLOD
 Testing Neural LOD in 3D

+This is a 3D version of https://github.com/feildawproton/NeuralLOD including some portions written in C and CUDA.

 Requirements
 - Numba CUDA for mesh sampling in parallel
 - Numpy-stl for meshes